The Best Security Systems for New Construction Homes

 8.7

 Frontpoint started offering fully wireless security systems complete with cellular communication in the 2010s, back when ADT still offered landline systems.
 It went on to become one of the best cellular security systems.
 But what sets Frontpoint apart is the DIY installation and the custom features it offers.
 Like SimpliSafe, it only took us about 30 minutes to install our Frontpoint security system.
 But, unlike SimpliSafe, Frontpoint offers a lot of options for home automation.
-It can even tie rules to the location of your phone with a feature called geofencing.
+You can even tie rules to your phone's location using a feature called geofencing — a handy perk that lets your system automatically arm or disarm based on whether you're home or away.

 Frontpoint Installation

-Installing Frontpoint is a lot like installing SimpliSafe.
+Getting Frontpoint up and running is a lot like installing SimpliSafe — straightforward, beginner-friendly, and fast.
 Their systems are designed for DIY installation, but you can still pay for professional installation done by a third party.
 We recommend installing it yourself, though, since it’s so easy.
 Our system only took us about 15 minutes to install, but we tested a small system.
 Take a look at our SimpliSafe vs. Frontpoint comparison for a side-by-side of each system’s installation process.

 Frontpoint even offers a wireless video doorbell, so you won’t need the normal doorbell wiring.
 That won’t save much in your home’s construction, but, hey, every penny counts.